-As the Group continues to grow and diversify into different markets and business lines, it is important to ensure that the remuneration levels support the Group in attracting and retaining high-calibre talent within a competitive market.
-Executive remuneration is, therefore, reviewed on an annual basis.
+As the Group continues to grow and diversify into different markets and business lines, it is important to check in to ensure that the remuneration levels support the Group in attracting and retaining high-calibre talent within what is a competitive market.
+Executive remuneration is therefore reviewed on an annual basis.